Butterfly Monitoring Volunteer

 Take part in this survey to help us understand how our landscapes and wildlife are connected and importantly work towards a Wilder Kent.

 If you would like to learn more about Kent's butterflies and how to survey them, why not attend one of our training sessions.

-We have 3 dates in May and June where we will be holding identification and survey training for butterflies.
+We will be holding identification and survey training for butterflies in 2020.

 For more information about these dates or to book a place please email email@example.com